-Invasive species consisting of, but not limited to, Arundo (Arundo donax), tree tobacco (Nicotiana glauca), pepper tree (Schinus sp.), Ailanthus (Ailanthus altissima), tamarisk (Tamarix sp.), perennial pepperweed (Lepidium latifolium),

-Russian thistle (Salsola tragus), Mexican fan palm (Washingtonia robusta), and castor bean (Ricinus communis) shall comprise 0% of the cover at the end of the 5-year monitoring period.
+Invasive species consisting of, but not limited to, Arundo (Arundo donax), tree tobacco (Nicotiana glauca), pepper tree (Schinus sp.), Ailanthus (Ailanthus altissima), tamarisk (Tamarix sp.), perennial pepperweed (Lepidium latifolium), Russian thistle (Salsola tragus), Mexican fan palm (Washingtonia robusta), and castor bean (Ricinus communis) shall comprise 0% of the cover at the end of the 5-year monitoring period.

-2.10.4 Irrigation
+2.9.72.10.4 Irrigation

 Many (but not all) restoration projects will require a supplemental source of irrigation for following plant installation.
 The irrigation system utilized will depend on site conditions (including access and sources of water) and target plant species.
-Potential irrigation systems include (but are not limited to) drip or bubbler systems, or water trucks.
+Potential irrigation systems include (but are not limited to) overhead, drip or bubbler systems, or water trucks.
 The Project Sponsor(s) shall include a detailed irrigation plan in the Restoration Plan.
 The irrigation plan shall identify the irrigation system and materials, water source, and irrigation schedule.

-2.10.5 Planting
+2.9.82.10.5 Planting

-All plantings shall occur between October 1st and April 30th to take advantage of winter rains.
+All plantings (including seeding and hydroseeding) shall occur between October 1st and April 30th to take advantage of winter rains.
 If supplemental irrigation will be provided for container stock, planting (but not seeding) may occur into early spring.
-Container stock shall be installed no later than April 30th, cuttings shall be installed no later than February 1st, and seed shall be planted no later than December 31st.
+The Restoration Contractor shall install locally-specific plant materials as described in Section 2.8.1.
+CContainer stock shall be installed shall be installed no later than April 30th, cuttings shall be installed no later than February 1st, and seed shall be planted no later than December 31st.
 The plant palette, as well as planting density and methodology, shall follow specifications set forth in the detailed Planting Plan (Section 2.6).